thatoddmailbox/homemon-daemon/README.md

 * `InitialDelay` - the time to wait before sending the first report (this is useful if you want to wait for, say, the network to come up after your device has restarted)
 * `Host` - the host to send reports to (if using the UDP transport, it's recommended to make this an IP address so you don't have to do a DNS lookup, but a hostname will work)
 * `Port` - the port on the host to send reports to (only applies to UDP transport)
-* `Token` - the token to use for authencation, must match the token in homemon-server or homemon-receiver
+* `Token` - the token to use for authentication, must match the token in homemon-server or homemon-receiver
 * `Transport` - the transport to use (either HTTP or UDP)

 Durations (like `Interval` and `InitialDelay`) must be in a format supported by Go's [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration).